 While Krakow is often hailed as the birthplace of the highly venerated Polish Pope John Paul II, his actual birthplace is the small town of Wadowice to the south west.
 Tour companies in the city now offer the so called ‘Pope Tour’, which takes you to Wadowice itself, and to a number of different sites relevant to John Paul’s life.
 Along the route there’s also a few other sites of interest, in particular the small town of Kalwaria Zebrzydowska.
 ‘Pope Tours’ should cost around 100-170 PLN.

 Another popular day trip takes visitors to nearby Niepołomice Castle, another gothic structure with Renaissance façades that has retained it magnificent appearance since the medieval ages.
 The castle itself sits just on the borders of one of Poland’s primeval forests, a habitat largely unique throughout Europe (and indeed, the world), where the last few herds of European bison can still be spotted.
 All in, with transportation and entrance fees the Niepołomice Castle tour should cost no more than 200 PLN.

-For day trips in particular it’s a good idea to shop around a little.
+If you wait until you arrive in Kraków, it’s always good idea to shop around a little.
 There are loads of different companies that have offices either in, or just out of the Old Town centre, and you’ll probably come across several as you just wander through the city.
 Meeting places and times can differ slightly, and prices are very competitive, especially during the summer.